dib1000/APCSFinalProject/README.md

 06/03/2021: Once you collect all the pellets, you win the game and you see a winning screen at the end.

+06/05/2021: Added a mouth to the pacmans representing the lives

+06/05/2021: Added a mouth to the moving pacman.
+The mouth faces the direction it's going in.
+No animation yet.